raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Once a DSO session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
-When sent by a server, it resets a DSO session's keepalive timer, and unilaterally informs the client of the new Session Timer values to use from this point forward in this DSO session.
+When sent by a server, it resets a DSO session's keepalive timer, and unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO session.

 It is not required that the Keepalive TLV be used in every DSO session.
 While many DNS Stateful operations will be used in conjunction with a long-lived session state, not all DNS Stateful operations require long-lived session state, and in some cases the default 15-second value for both the inactivity timeout and keepalive interval may be perfectly appropriate.
+However, it can be noted that for clients that implement only the TLVs defined in this document it is the only way for a client to initiate a DSO session.

 The TYPE-DEPENDENT DATA for the the Keepalive TLV is as follows: